exanauts/ProxAL.jl/milestone5.md

 ## Summit

 Disable the download of ROCm binaries through the Julia artifacts infrastructure.
+Although Summit does not use AMDGPU, we still have to set this.
+Additionally, we have to load various modules and set environment variables.

 ```bash
 export JULIA_AMDGPU_DISABLE_ARTIFACTS=1